“Your Peace of Mind" Part 4

 This study reveals that a significant portion of Dementia cases could be delayed or prevented by addressing modifiable risk factors, many highlighted in the "Your peace of mind" articles on this site.

-Basic needs such as hunger, thirst, or toileting can cause distress and agitation.
+Basic needs such as hunger, thirst, or toileting can cause distress and agitation, it is important that these are monitored.

 Recommendations